getupw1th1t/GeorgiaFork/README.md

-To install:

-rename "georgia" folder to "georgiaFork"

-bing bang boom
+To install: rename "georgia" folder to "georgiaFork", bing bang boom

 fair warning: state is pretty crappy/unpolished, mainly using this fork as my personal Foobar config
 # Georgia